a327ex/www/content/posts/snkrx_log.md

 And I deeply believe that luck-based thinking is one of those negative belief structures that people will defend vigorously even though it's obviously wrong.

-And it's worth nothing that successful people do this too.
+And it's worth noting that successful people do this too.
 If you're someone who's successful and you make it, you're going to use luck as a way to justify your success so that you don't feel guilty about it.
 If you don't fully understand why you succeeded you can't just say "it was all me" because that feels (and is) too wrong, you immediately think of all the people who seemingly work just as hard as you who didn't have this level of success, so saying there was some luck involved is a good way of softening that feeling of guilt.